Active Travel (Wales) Act 2013: Provisions

+Implementation

 In 2016, 'lack of funds and leadership' and resistance from highways engineers, were among the factors blamed for the failure of the Act to deliver its potential.

+Implementation

-In 2018, a report from the Welsh Assembly's Cross Party Group on the Active Travel Act, led by Lee Waters, found no increase in the numbers of people walking and cycling to work; the numbers going to school had actually declined.
+In 2018, a report from the National Assembly's Economy, Infrastructure and Skills (EIS) Committee on the Active Travel Act, led by Lee Waters, found no increase in the numbers of people walking and cycling to work; the numbers going to school had actually declined.
 The report blamed a lack of leadership in councils and the Welsh Government.